bigOconstant/RecursionLesson/README.md

 ## Practice

-Write a recursive function to print out the three values starting with the root function.
+Write a recursive function to print out the three values starting with the root node.

 ```cpp